 The ship has all systems standard on a robot vehicle plus the following special features:

 - Thompson-CS DRBJ 19C Air Search Radar: Long range air search radar system.
 Radar system has a range of 360 nautical miles (414.3 miles /666.7 km).
 Radar system can track up to 128 targets simultaneously.

-- Command and Control Facilities: The assault carrier carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
-When operating in a flotilla, all ships get a +1 on sensor rolls, +1 to strike on all weapons, and +10 % on communications.
+- Command and Control Facilities: The amphibious vessel carries extra communications equipment and command facilities, to enable the ship to operate as the flagship for a flotilla.
+When operating in a flotilla, all ships get an additional +5% on Read Sensory Instrument skill rolls, +5% on Weapon Systems skill rolls, +1 to strike with all weapon systems, and +10% on communication skill rolls.